The Art Of Focus is a practical philosophy to find meaning, reinvent yourself, and create your ideal future.

 The essence of experience, life, and science is trial and error.
 You cannot take ideas, opinions, or advice as law without the filter of direct experience.
 Even if that advice is my own.

-Experience is gained by identifying problems in your life, solving them, and making your process more efficient by evolving the systems your mind operates.
+Experience is gained by identifying problems in your life, solving them, and making your process more efficient by evolving the systems your mind operates on.

 With ample experience, the feedback loop of focus and energy tightens.
 Your results in life compound because what you filter from the information you interpret is more conducive to meaningful action.